punchplatform/kooker/README.md

 ```sh
 kooker kpack <kpack_file>
 ```
+The kpack file you selected will then be used for the next installation.

 ## Registries configuration file

 You can add a *registries.yaml* file in the kooker directory containing images registries configuration.
 Note that this file